josecamata/mpilab/lab1/readme.md

 Dica: Como o número de DARTS e ROUNDS é codificado, todos os escravos já sabem disso, mas cada trabalhador deve calcular quantos estão em sua parte nos DARDOS para que ele faça sua parte no trabalho.
 Ao terminar, cada processo escavo envia sua soma parcial de volta ao processo mestre, que a recebe e calcula a soma final.

-# Exercise 5: Use P2P in "Game of Life"
+# Exercise 5: Use P2P no "Jogo da Vida"

+Neste exercicio
 In this exercise, you continue learning about point-to-point message-passing routines in MPI.
 After completing this exercise, you should be able to write the real parallel MPI code to solve the Game of Life.

 [Here is some background on the "Game of Life"](Game_of_life.md), in case you're new to the problem.

 To start this exercise, add the initialization and finalization routines to the serial "Game of Life" code.
 This will effectly duplicate the exact same calculation on each processor.
 In order to show that the code is performing as expected, add statements to print overall size, and the rank of the local process.
 Don't forget to add the MPI header file.

+Para iniciar este exercício, adicione as rotinas de inicialização e finalização ao código serial "Game of Life".
+Isso duplicará com eficácia o mesmo cálculo exato em cada processador.
+Para mostrar que o código está funcionando conforme o esperado, adicione instruções para imprimir o tamanho geral e a classificação do processo local.
+Não se esqueça de adicionar o arquivo de cabeçalho MPI.

 **Domain Decomposition**